Crohn's Disease Treatment

 Anti-TNF agents

-• - Side Effects: Viral infections, respiratory infections, indigestion, vomiting, nausea.
-Long-term use increases cancer incidence (especially lymphoma).
+Side Effects: Viral and respiratory infections, indigestion, vomiting, nausea.
+Increased cancer incidence (especially lymphoma) with long-term use.

 Anti-IL agents

-Agents that inhibit IL-12 and IL-23, which induce immune inflammatory responses.
-They bind to the p40 subunit, blocking IL-12 and IL-23 cytokines from binding to receptors, thereby reducing Th1 and Th17 immune responses.
+Action: Inhibits IL-12 and IL-23, which induce immune inflammatory responses.
+Binds to the p40 subunit to reduce Th1 and Th17 immune responses.

-• - Side Effects: Common side effects include upper respiratory infection, headache, acne, and gastrointestinal symptoms.
-Serious side effects include increased risk of shingles, deep vein thrombosis, pulmonary embolism, cardiovascular risk, and cancer.
+Side Effects: Upper respiratory infections, headache, acne, gastrointestinal symptoms.
+Serious side effects include shingles, thrombosis, pulmonary embolism, cardiovascular risks, and cancer incidence.

 Last Resort